fusioncharts/dev_centre_docs/getting-started/php/add-annotations-using-php.md

 heading: Add Annotations
 ---

-## The full code of the sample is given below:

 Annotations are graphical elements (different types of shapes, custom text, and so on) that you can render on your chart to make it more informative, while making it visually appealing.

 In this article we'll create a **Spline** chart and add annotations using FusionCharts PHP wrapper.
 A spline chart using annotations to highlight a particular anchor along with text is shown below:

 {% embed_chartData configure-charts-using-react-example-3.js json %}

-The full code of the above sample is given below:
+## The full code of the above sample is given below:

 ```
 <!DOCTYPE html>